UnscriptedVN/fira/README.md

 The resulting wheel files will be available in the `dist` directory.

+## Reporting bugs

+Bugs and feature requests for Fira can be submitted on YouTrack.
+[Submit a report &rsaquo;](https://youtrack.marquiskurt.net/youtrack/newIssue?project=FIRA)

 ## License

 The Fira package is licensed under the Mozilla Public License v2.0.